Using The Bancroft Library and Its Collections

-The Bancroft Library welcomes researchers from the University of California, Berkeley, from California, and from around the world.
+The Bancroft Library welcomes researchers from the Berkeley campus, nationally, and from around the world.
 We are a non-circulating library, so all materials must be consulted in the Heller Reading Room.
 Bancroft materials are unique or rare, and some are in fragile condition.
-Researchers must handle all materials with care, to avoid loss or damage, and follow these conditions of use, which are designed to protect Bancroft collections while providing the best possible access to our researchers.
+Researchers must handle all materials with care, to avoid loss or damage, and by following these conditions of use, which are designed to protect Bancroft collections while providing the best possible access to our researchers.
 The Aeon online registration form constitutes an agreement by the researcher to comply with the Library's stated policies for use of its materials.

 Bancroft staff are available to answer questions about our procedures and to otherwise assist researchers.
 For further information, please contact us.

 - The Reading Room is reserved for the active use of Bancroft materials only.

 - No ink may be used in the Reading Room.
 Pencils are available in the Reading Room.
 Laptop computers, tablets, and phones (turned to silent mode) may be used.

 - Containers are not permitted in the Reading Room.
 All folders, binders, envelopes, boxes, cases, bags/purses, and other containers must be stored in the lockers.
 Wallets are permitted if they do not exceed 5 x 4 inches.

 - Personal belongings, including coats, bags/purses, and umbrellas must be stored in the lockers operated by a refundable quarter.
 Property passes for research materials carried into the Reading Room are available at the Security Desk; please ask Security staff.

 - Researchers may bring one notebook or one pad of paper (all without loose sheets or pockets) in addition to up to five (5) sheets of loose paper.

 - Eating, drinking, chewing gum, smoking, and cell phone conversations are prohibited.